int13h/capme/README.md

 Easy bake oven for sguil transcripts

+## Note

+This project is no longer maintained by me and has been forked and patched for use with Security Onion.
+You can find the repo [here](https://github.com/Security-Onion-Solutions/securityonion-capme)

 ## Provides

 * cliscript.tcl which can be used from the command line to generate a transcript